bdobyns/silver-funicular/php-aws-eb-example/Readme.md

     eb create develop

-`eb create` is NOT idempotent, so you only get to use it once, unless you `eb terminate` and try again.
-As the tech lead, you should record the arguments you gave to `eb create` in a simple bash script.

-    eb terminate develop
-    eb create develop [ better options here ]

 With no other args, `eb create` sets up a load balancer, a web tier, autoscaling group, security group, cloud watch alarms, and assigns an s3 bucket for your environment, using the keyname and the region you